Vaccines: Yellow Fever

 3. Contraindications: Universal for all live vaccines (see Immunization and Selected Vaccinations in Adults), hypersensitivity to eggs, chicken, or any of the vaccine components, severe hypersensitivity reactions after a previous dose of the vaccine, infants aged <6 months, primary immunodeficiency, individuals after transplant, those treated with immunosuppressive medications, persons with thymus disorders (thymoma, myasthenia gravis), HIV infection (symptomatic or if CD4+ cell count <200/microL in adults), or malignancy.
 Circumstances requiring caution in deciding about yellow fever vaccination are age 6 to 8 months or ≥60 years, pregnancy, breastfeeding, and asymptomatic HIV infection with CD4+ cell count between 200 and 499/microL.

 4. Special populations: The decision to vaccinate patients who are aged ≥60 years, are pregnant, or are breastfeeding requires shared decision making and weighing of risks and benefits.
 Primary vaccination should only be considered on a case-by-case basis if travel to an endemic or transitional region cannot be postponed, or if the individuals will be unable to adhere to rigorous mosquito protection measures.
 Those aged ≥60 years are at high risk of yellow fever vaccine–associated neurotropic disease (YEL-AND) or yellow fever vaccine–associated viscerotropic disease (YEL-AVD).
-Pregnant patients have low seroconversion rates, especially in the third trimester; in these patients postvaccination titers should be taken, with a level >1:10 conferring protective immunity.
+Pregnant individuals have low seroconversion rates, especially in the third trimester, and should have postvaccination titers taken, with a level >1:10 conferring protective immunity.
 Women receiving their primary series while pregnant should be considered for a one-time booster dose (see below).

 A one-time booster dose may be considered in patients traveling to a major outbreak area, particularly in West Africa, if >10 years have elapsed since completion of the primary series.